zowongapcs/Chemotaxis/README.md

 Extensions
 ==========

 If you have extra time, you might try to have the bacteria move in a "biased random walk" towards some stimulus like a piece of food or the mouse.
+You can use the mouse buttons to adjust the bias towards or away from the mouse.
 You can modify your class so the bacteria have a finite lifespan and can reproduce.
 You can also simulate a predator and prey.
 Your simulation doesn't have to look like any other.
 Have fun and be creative.

 Samples of Student Work
 -----------------------